hashicorp/terraform-website/content/source/docs/enterprise-beta/workspaces/naming.html.md

 # Workspace Naming

+Terraform Enterprise organizes workspaces by name, so it's important to use a consistent and informative naming strategy.
+And although future releases of TFE will add more organizational tools, the name will always be the most important piece of information about a workspace.

-Workspace naming strategy is important as it is the structure for organizing workspaces at scale.
-Since workspace names must be unique, the recommended approach for naming uses workspace attributes.
-An attribute is a defining characteristic of a workspace — such as the component being managed, the environment it runs it, and the region it is provisioned into.
+The best way to make names that are both unique and useful is to combine the workspace's most distinguishing _attributes_ in a consistent order.
+Attributes can be any defining characteristic of a workspace — such as the component being managed, the environment it runs in, and the region it is provisioned into.

-For example, if workspaces have attributes for environment, component, and region, each of those attributes should be reflected in the workspace name:
+A good strategy to start with is `<COMPONENT>-<ENVIRONMENT>-<REGION>`.
+For example:

 - networking-prod-us-east
 - networking-staging-us-east